JerryWestrick/KnowledgeEngineer_xxx/Memory/Snake6/Planning/Make SnakeServer Log.md

 Log of Step: Make SnakeServer : Snake6/Prompts/Make SnakeServer.pe

- - I have created the `SnakeServer.py` file with placeholders for all the functions outlined in the `Server_Implementation_Plan.md`.
-Each function has a docstring explaining its parameters and purpose, and a placeholder for its code.
+ - The functions outlined in the `Server_Implementation_Plan.md` have been coded into the file `Snake6/Code/SnakeServer.py` with docstrings explaining their parameters and function, and placeholders for their code.

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?

- -
-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Continue?
+ - Continue?

- -
+ - Continue?

-Done!
+ - Done!